CtrlK

 Conciseness

-The content is mostly efficient with good code examples, but includes some unnecessary sections like the generic 'When to Use' and 'Limitations' boilerplate that add no value.
-The best practices section is useful but some items are obvious.
-The one-line descriptions before code blocks (e.g., 'Convert text from one script to another') are borderline unnecessary for Claude.
+The skill is mostly efficient with executable code examples, but includes some unnecessary elements: the 'When to Use' and 'Limitations' sections are generic boilerplate that add no value, and some comments in code are redundant (e.g., '# Spanish').
+The best practices section is reasonably concise but could be tighter.

 2 / 3